 Notes on the Geography of Egypt: Karnak

-Karnak is the modern Arabic name for a village adjoining a place more properly called Ipet Sout, Most Esteemed of All Places.
+Karnak is the modern Arabic name for a village adjoining a place once called Ipet Sout, or Most Esteemed of All Places.
 This was the home of Amen-Ra, his wife Mut, and their son Khonsu.

 This is the first of 10 pylons.
-The square channels in the lower part of the pylon held flagpoles that rose above the pylons.
+The square channels in the lower part held flagpoles that rose above the pylons.
 The wall at the left is the dock of a pool once connected to the Nile, several hundred meters behind the camera.
-It was a landing point, in other words.
+This was a landing point, in other words.

 Not the way you want to see the place.
 Look at the end of the sight line and you'll see a architrave across two posts.
 We'll jump down there and work our way back.
-The area is large, with a central enclosure covers 247 acres and, within that enclosure, the 61-acre Temple of Amen-Ra.
+The area is large, with a central enclosure covering 247 acres and containing, within that enclosure, the 61-acre Temple of Amen-Ra.
 Until a fire in Ptolemaic times, massive gates blocked this sight line.

 Whew!
 A bit of privacy, here at the east end of the central enclosure.

 The view here looks back over the Central Enclosure.
 The massively square post-and-lintel building just before the obelisk is the Akh-Menou, the "most splendid of monuments" Festival Hall of Thutmes III.
 Beyond it are two obelisks, the taller of Hatshepsut and the lower (to its left) of Thutmes.
 They are in the heart of the Temple of Amun.
 By one account the temple owned over 700,000 acres of arable land, 80,000 slaves and servants, and 420,000 head of cattle.
 It accumulated this wealth in part through donations both precious and mundane, including gold, silver, copper, cloth, wheat, and oil.

 Looking east beyond the enclosure wall.
 Just dirt?
 Not quite: it's the remains of a temple built by Amenhotep IV or Akhenaten.